IlsalaciousCrum/kindtable/README.md

 Kind Table takes the work out of choosing recipes for a dinner party or holiday event by managing your friends dietary preferences and presenting recipes that would work for all.

-Please see the further_development branch for continuing work on this project and the .md file Further_Development.md for where I am in the process now.
-This is a learning project, created for the final project while attending Hackbright Academy.
-Let the learning/experimenting continue!
+This was my final project while attending Hackbright Academy.

 **How it works**